-Some patients (22.4%) opined that the effective treatment accounted for their preference for TOP.
-The case of a patient whose right leg was to have been amputated but later left the hospital to utilize TOP's treatment where he was treated, discharged and was visiting practitioners for periodic check-up at the time of the study, had this to say:
+Patients (22.4%) opined that the effective treatment accounted for their preference for TOSP.
+The case of a patient whose right leg was to have been amputated but later left the hospital to utilize TOSP's treatment where he was treated, discharged and now visiting practitioners for follow-up had this to say:

-These people (TOP) are really trying...their treatment is very effective because God is with them.
+These people (TOSP) are really trying...their treatment is very effective because God is with them.
 I was admitted at the teaching hospital and after spending two months, the doctors said my leg had 'died' and that they had to cut it so that it does not affect other parts of my body.
-It was at this stage that my family began to look for alternative.
-When somebody advised us to come here.
+It was at this stage that my family began to look for alternative when somebody advised us to come here.
 I didn't spend up to 6 months here before I was discharged and today, I have even stopped using crutches.
-(Male patient/Yoruba/42/IDI/Asa LGA/ September 19, 2014).
+(Male patient /Yoruba/42/IDI/ Asa LGA/ September 19, 2014)

-The perception by 20.0% of patients that traditional orthopaedic practitioners are merciful could be understood by the limitless efforts that TOP make towards ensuring that their patients were attended to, regardless of the latter's inability to meet financial obligations.
-Unlike the hospital where professional ethics and formal bureaucratic red-tapism delay prompt intervention even in emergency cases, TOP were considerate of the pain that patients were undergoing and therefore acted as soon as patients were presented.
+The belief by 20.0% of patients that traditional orthopaedic practitioners are merciful could be understood by the limitless efforts that TOSP make towards ensuring that their patients are taken care of.
+Unlike the hospital where professional ethics and formal bureaucratic bottlenecks delay prompt intervention even in emergency cases, TOSP were considerate of the pain that patients were undergoing and therefore acted as soon as patients were presented.
 Furthermore, traditional orthopaedic service has no standard universal criteria for every case but practitioners considered patients' peculiar character such as socio-economic status while dealing with them.
 Thus, practitioners sometimes write off patients' treatment bills when such patients are unable to pay.
-This was supported by evidence from qualitative data:
+This point is corroborated by evidence from qualitative data:

-Alfa (the TOP) is truly God-sent.
+Alfa (TOSP) is truly God-sent.
 There are many things that he does for me free of charge.
 Although, they don't have wards like the hospital, he made arrangement with one of the villagers to accommodate me free of charge.
 He also told his wife to be giving me food whenever she cooks, since my people are in far away Niger state...and they cannot be coming to see me every time.
-(Male patient/Yoruba/47/IDI/ university graduate/ Ilorin west LGA/ September 14, 2014).
+(Male patient/Yoruba/47/IDI/university graduate/ Ilorin west LGA/September 14, 2014)

-The perceived benevolent posture of practitioners was also observed to have reflected in their attitude and ways of relating with patients.
+The perceived benevolent nature of practitioners was also observed to have reflected in their attitude and ways of relating with patients.
 Practitioners often cracked jokes with patients and sometimes relaxed with them in the evenings.
 This contributed to the restoration of patients' health which according to WHO is not merely the absence of disease or infirmities.
 Although practitioners could not afford to build wards for patients as obtained in western hospital settings, they offered them free accommodation to all in-patients even if it meant begging members of their community to accommodate patients as a humanitarian gesture.
-However, such accommodation was mostly located in dilapidated or uncompleted buildings such as presented in Fig-2 and Fig-3 below.
+However, such accommodations were mostly located in dilapidated or uncompleted buildings such as presented in Fig-2 and Fig-3 below.

-Figure 2: Dilapidated building used as ward for TOP Patients
+Figure 2: Dilapidated building used as ward for TOSP Patients

-Figure 2: Uncompleted building used as ward for TOP's patients
+Figure 2: Uncompleted building used as ward for TOSP's patients